What are the different categories of electric mopeds and motorbikes?

 Do I need a licence to ride an electric motorcycle, moped or scooter on public roads in the UK?

-Yes but the license category required can be confusing.
+Yes but the licence category required can be confusing.
 The table below summarises it.

 As with all mopeds and motorcycles you may need to complete a compulsory basic training course (CBT) to validate your licence before you can ride on the road.

 CBT can be completed in one day and costs around £70.
-More information about Driver Vehicle Licensing including CBT can be found at www.direct.gov.uk/en/Motoring.
+More information about Driver Vehicle Licencing including CBT can be found at www.direct.gov.uk/en/Motoring.